ckan/ideas/specs/showcase/ckan-instances-related-items-survey.md

 * http://donnees.ville.montreal.qc.ca/applications/suggestions-dapplications/ - Form submission
 * http://opendatacanarias.es/node/add/aplicacion - A well thought through submission form
 * http://opendata.caceres.es/aplicaciones - Requests submissions via email
+* http://www.amsterdamopendata.nl/ - Requests 'Ideas' via a form, and App submissions can be added via an account
+* https://www.data.gouv.fr - Users can contribute new 'Reuses' via an account
+* http://data.gov.uk/apps - Users can add an app via a 'Login to add your app' button linking to an account login
+* http://www.govdata.de - From the Apps index page: 'As a registered user you can register an app here.'